 Now that you know what the TSA expects, here are three options for frequent travelers who want to avoid taking their computers out of their bags.

 These are just a very small sampling of the options that are available for TSA-friendly laptop bags these days.
-There are literally hundreds of other models on the market, and it is highly likely that your favorite backpack or messenger bag company is making one too.
+There are literally hundreds of other models on the market, and it is highly likely that your favorite backpack or messenger bag manufacturer is making one too.

 If you travel with much frequency, having one of these bags can save you some time and effort while passing through a checkpoint.
 Not only does it mean you don't have to take your laptop out of your bag, it means that you won't have to worry about accidentally dropping it on the hard floor of the airport.
 Simply place your laptop case on the conveyor belt at security, zip open the laptop pocket, and proceed through the scanner.
 On the other side, you zip up the pocket once again, collect your belongs, and continue on your way.